r-nikhil/r-nikhil.github.io/_pages/about.md

   - Jan-Nov 2024: Leading product for DynamoEval.
 An LLM evaluation suite for detecting data leakages, hallucinations and other security issues.
 - 2020-2023
     - Led the product and business for the Poker app in Paytm and scaled it to a $10m biz
-    - Built an poker analytics tool startup and ran a coaching operation with 15 players
+    - Built a poker analytics tool startup and ran a coaching operation with 15 players
     - Trading and yeild farming across all DeFi protocols
     - Played professional poker at the highest stakes (all.in adj 11bb/100)
 - 2018-2020